Bolton-and-Menk-GIS/restapi/README.md

 # restapi
-Python API for working with ArcGIS REST API
+Python API for working with ArcGIS REST API.
+This is updated often, so continue checking here for new functionality!